1950s

 At the end of 1951, a stalemate emerged as both sides improved their defensive positions.
 The front took on the character of a hilly Western Front.
 Much bitter fighting took

-About 4700 men served in Kayforce and a further 1300 on the frigates during the seven years of New Zealand’s involvement in Korea.
-Forty-five men lost their lives in this
+In all, about 4700 men served with Kayforce and a further 1300 in the frigates during the seven years of New Zealand's involvement in Korea.
+Forty-five men lost their

 • Page 8 – Korean War Roll of Honour

-Roll of Honour of New Zealanders killed during the Korean War, 1953-57
+Roll of Honour for all New Zealanders killed during the Korean War, 1953-57

 • Page 9 – The Bob Jagger photographs